markhj/hxl-lang/README.md

 ![Project Image](https://res.cloudinary.com/drfztvfdh/image/upload/v1719839840/Github/hxl-lang_snbmkt.jpg)

 **HXL** is a data interchange format like JSON or YAML.
-The syntax is somewhat YAML-like, but it sports of a number of features which are more dynamic in nature, such as variables and inheritance.
+The syntax is somewhat YAML-like, but it sports a number of useful features such as references and inheritance.

 HXL was conceived while working on a game engine, but HXL's usefulness spoke to making it a project in its own right.